inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 ## Reviews

-An initial draft *can* have an associated review.
-Edit drafts and new version drafts *cannot* have an associated review.
+A new draft *can* have an associated review.
+Edit drafts and next drafts *cannot* have an associated review.

 A review is a relation to a request.
-Multiple request types can be support (i.e. multiple types of reviews), but each request type must be explicitly allowed.
+Multiple request types are supported (i.e. multiple types of reviews), but each request type must be explicitly allowed to be used as

 ### Record states